 - Be on-duty in the residence hall for a designated period of time on weekends.
 LET YOUR RESIDENTS KNOW WHEN YOU WILL BE THERE OR WHERE THEY CAN REACH YOU (OR ANOTHER RA) IF THEY NEED ASSISTANCE.

-- Inform the Office of Student Affairs before leaving for a weekend.
+- Inform the Office of Student Affairs and your Head Resident Advisor before leaving for a weekend.

 The Resident Advisor has the authority to implement College policies and procedures and to make recommendations for Resident Advisor hiring.

 - The Resident Advisor reports directly to the Office of Student Affairs.
 The Student Affairs Staff should be made aware of special issues or problems.

 - College Staff, College Administration, and College Faculty are here to help and to facilitate the overall Hampden-Sydney College experience.
 Using their experience or aid usually enhances a student's overall college experience.
 Take advantage of College services and workshops that may be of help to you or your residents.